ustwo/architecture-kata-2025/adr/003-anti-cheater.md

 - **False positives** → Some legitimate responses may get flagged, requiring fine-tuning.
 - **Ongoing maintenance** → Detection rules need to be updated as new cheating methods emerge.
 - **Initial setup complexity** → Requires integrating multiple security layers (NeMo Guardrails + Rebuff).
+- **Admin notifications** → Implementing automated alerts for flagged submissions ensures human oversight.
+This allows admins to review cases manually and adjust policies if needed.
+- **Fraud mitigation policies** → If repeated fraud attempts are detected, additional restrictions like **IP blocking, rate limiting, or manual verification** can be introduced.

 ## Conclusion